Exact solutions in quantum field theory under rotation: Quantum rigidly-rotating thermal expectation values

 When considering the sum over $j$ in \eqref{eq:J5_tev_aux}, the terms which are odd with respect to $\lambda$ and $k$ vanish.
 Thus, the only non-vanishing component of the t.e.v.~of the AC is

-As in the cases of the FC and CC, the t.e.v.~of the the axial current can be computed exactly in the massless limit.
+As in the cases of the FC and CC, the t.e.v.~of the axial current can be computed exactly in the massless limit.
 We simplify as discussed in section~\ref{sec:tevs:FC}, replacing ${\rm sgn}(\widetilde{E}) = 1$ and $|\widetilde{E}| = \widetilde{E}$, to find:

-In the massless limit, the following exact result can be obtained \cite{ambrus2019}:
+In the massless limit, the following exact result can be obtained \cite{Ambrus:2019ayb,Ambrus:2019khr}:

+where $\omega^{\hat{\alpha}}$ is the kinematic vorticity introduced in \eqref{eq:kinematic}.
 The last term is independent of $\mu_0$ and $T_0$ and hence represents the contribution due to the difference between the rotating and stationary vacua \cite{Ambrus:2014uqa}.
 Eliminating this term allows the t.e.v. of the AC to be obtained as:

-where $T = T_0 \Gamma$ and $\mu = \mu_0 \Gamma$ are the local temperature and chemical potential, respectively.
+where $\sigma^\omega_A$ is the axial vortical conductivity, which allows an axial charge flow to develop along the kinematic vorticity vector.
 As expected, the AC \eqref{eq:J5z} vanishes in the stationary case, but, unlike the CC, it is nonzero even when the chemical potential vanishes \cite{Ambrus:2014uqa}.

 The AC vanishes in classical RKT.
 Restoring the reduced Planck's constant, the AC \eqref{eq:J5z} is proportional to $\hbar \Omega $ and is therefore larger than the quantum corrections to the CC, which are ${\mathcal {O}}(\hbar ^{2}\Omega ^{2})$.
-The AC \eqref{eq:J5z} is proportional to the local kinematic vorticity vector $\omega ^{\mu }$ \cite{Becattini:2015prd}, defined by